-A classic tuna salad with celery, purple onion, dill pickle, hard-boiled egg, and just the right amount of mayonnaise.
+A classic tuna salad with celery, purple onion, dill pickle, hard-boiled eggs, and just the right amount of mayonnaise.

 Growing up in Central Texas, summertime meant heading outdoors to a favorite swimming hole for the day.
 Mom always packed drinks, snacks and lunch.
 Most of our friends got bologna, turkey, or even PB&J, but our mom always made us Tuna Salad Sandwiches.